sg893052/sonic-buildimage/platforms/pddf/brcm_pal_pddf.md

 | 0.2 | 06/06/2019  |  Systems Infra Team     | Incorporated feedback             |

 # About this Manual
+Platform Driver Development Framework (PDDF) is part of SONiC Platform Development Kit (PDK) which optimizes the platform development.
+PDK consists of
+ - PDDF (Platform Driver Development Framework): For optimized data-driven platform driver and SONiC plugin development
+ - PDE (Platform Development Environment): For optimized build and test of platform and SAI code

-This document describes a data driven framework called Platform Driver Development Framework (PDDF).
-This framework  enables platform vendors to rapidly develop the device specific custom drivers and SONiC user space python plugins, using a data driven architecture, to manage platform devices like Fan, PSUs, LEDs, Optics, System EEPROM, etc., and validate a platform on SONiC.
+PDE details are covered in another document.
+This document describes Platform Driver Development Framework (PDDF) which can be used as an alternative to the existing manually-written SONiC platform driver framework.
+It enables platform vendors to rapidly develop the device specific custom drivers and SONiC user space python plugins, using a data-driven architecture, to manage platform devices like Fan, PSUs, LEDs, Optics, System EEPROM, etc., and validate a platform on SONiC.

 # Scope
 This document describes the high level design details of PDDF and its components.
 The PDDF consists of generic device drivers and user space platform API plugins which use the per platform specific data in the JSON descriptor files.
 This document describes the interaction between all the components and the tools used to support these drivers and plugins.